contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ddev composer create contao/managed-edition:5.3
 ```

-After installation, the database credentials must be entered in the .env.local.
+After installation, the database credentials must be entered in the `.env.local`.
 At the same time, we also set up
 [Mailpit](https://ddev.readthedocs.io/en/stable/users/usage/developer-tools/#email-capture-and-review-mailpit) directly.

 ```shell